 Small-Scale Cheese & Yogurt-Making

-Introduction to Permaculture:
+Introduction to Aquaponics

 The History of Food Injustice in the East Bay

-Tool Safety and Self-Care on the Sadeh
+Tool Safety & Self-Care of the Sadeh

-Method behind the Madness: Crop Planning for Greater Yields
+Method Behind the Madness: Crop Planning for Greater Yields

-Fermentation and Pickling: Gettin’ Funky with Lactobacilli
+Fermentation & Pickling: Gettin’ Funky with Lactobacilli

-The Alchemy of Wood Fired Bread Baking
+The Alchemy of Wood Fire Bread Baking